 The Key showed that over £40,000 of the £100,000 needed had already been raised, a very encouraging position to be in at the start of the year.
 However, the large copper beech tree outside the church was causing a problem with the planning application because the planned foundations would interfere with its roots.
 This was to result in a delay and some extra cost.

 The Tree Trust had been asked to provide guidance on the options available in relation to the beech tree that was holding up the planning application to the Council.
 Many people wrote to the council or signed a petition, and everybody continued with the campaign.
-Fundraising events continued and included a Quiz Night, David Brodowski's Concert and another concert, Songs of Springtime.
+Fundraising events continued and included a Quiz Night and David Brodowski's Concert.
+The Apocalypse Singers, conducted by Christopher Hodges sang Songs of Springtime: Seven Elizabethan Poems E J Moeran and then Three Partsongs from Opus 17, to poems by Robert Bridges Gerald Finzi.
+Martin Hinckley played Five Bagatelles by Gerald Finzi on the clarinet accompanied by Pamela Phillips and Christopher Hodges, baritone, sang Earth and Air and Rain by Gerald Finzi accompanied by Pamela Phillips.
 There was also a Roving Supper where groups of six to eight people ate a starter in one house, moving on to another house for the main course and then to the church hall for a sweet.